dinhomathias/Amc/Builder-Pattern.md

 But what if you want to customize some arguments that `Application`, `Updater`, `Bot`, `BaseRequest` or other components accept?
 Do you have to build all those objects yourself and glue them together?
 No!
 (Well, you can, but you don't have to.)

-This is, where the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) comes into play.
+This is where the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) comes into play.
 The idea is roughly as follows: You went shopping and have all the ingredients for a nice stew, but you don't want to cook yourself.
 So you hand everything to a chef.
 The chef will tell you that some of your ingredients don't match and will discard them.
 Afterwards, he'll cook a nice stew for you and you never need to worry about how exactly that's done.

 Let's get a bit more technical.
 First, we need the cook: